ManageIQ/activerecord-virtual_attributes/README.md

 Well, to filter by that attribute, you need to fetch all the rows from the database and filter it in ruby.
 For large tables, this is slow and takes up a lot of memory

-This gem allows you to represent these attribute in sql so `ORDER BY` `WHERE` claues work work.
+This gem allows you to represent these attribute in sql so `ORDER BY` `WHERE` clauses will work.

 This gem also allows you to calculate counts, and treat those counts as a field accessible with `select(:child_count)` to get rid of the N+1 problem of running a `count(*)` on a subcollection for each row.